Michael345678910/Music-Player-Playlist-Python/README.md

 ## Running the Main Program:
 1. Launch the program: python main.py
-2. The program will display a menu with the following options: o	Add a new song o	Delete a song o	Display the playlist o	Count total songs
+2. The program will display a menu with the following options:
+-- Add a new song
+o	Delete a song
+o	Display the playlist
+o	Count total songs